IACP Membership is a prerequisite for Section Membership.

 Police Physicians Section

 Facilitates the exchange of information among police medical practitioners, promotes effective police medical practices, and acts as a resource of professional expertise to the association.
+Must be a physician to qualify for membership.

 Police Psychological Services Section

 Develops professional standards, facilitates the exchange of information among police psychological service providers, and acts as a resource of professional expertise to the association.
+Must be a licensed psychologist to qualify for membership.

 Public Information Officers Section